Things to do in Kota Tua, Jakarta’s Old Town, Indonesia

 The Fine Art and Ceramic Museum is located inside the old Court of Justice built by the Dutch in 1870.
 The old court makes up one of the sides of the main square of Kota Tua and is one of the most impressive architectural buildings in the area.

 The museum houses traditional ceramics showcasing a range of designs across the archipelago.
-There are also artworks from the 19th and 20th century and more modern ceramic works.
+There are also artworks from the 19th and 20th centuries and more modern ceramic works.

 The Fine Art and Ceramic Museum is open at these times